nubisware/basexjsr223/README.md

 In order to exploit BaseX for scripting other complex software such as BPM engines, we've created basexjsr223 which is a JSR223 compliant wrapper of BaseX XQuery engine.

-In order to test BaseXJSR223, you'll have to add BaseXJSR223.jar to your classpath together with BaseX.jar that you can extract from the BaseX distributable at [2].
+In order to test BaseXJSR223, you'll have to add to your classpath the BaseXJSR223.jar (download from releases) together with BaseX.jar which you can extract from the BaseX distributable available at [2].

-At this point you could just create a class like the following:
+At this point you could just write and run a class like the following:

 `import javax.script.Bindings;
 import javax.script.ScriptEngine;